nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

+# Dataset level license

-# Dataset machine readable license
+pecify a machine readable license that applies to all metadata